Activate PayPal for Shopify as a payment method

 Integrating PayPal into your Shopify store can make the checkout process easier for your customers and significantly increase your conversion rate.
 That's why I'll explain everything you need to know about PayPal in Shopify in this article.
-Here you'll learn how to integrate PayPal into Shopify, what possible disadvantages PayPal can have for you, how PayPal compares to Shopify Payments and finally my recommendation on payment gateways.
+Here you'll learn how to integrate PayPal into Shopify, what possible disadvantages it can have for you, how PayPal compares to Shopify Payments and finally my recommendation on payment gateways.

 What is PayPal?